csrichardkim/csrichardkim.github.io/essays/reflectFinal.md

   <img src="../img/reflectFinal.jpg" width="400px" class="img-fluid rounded" alt="AI image">
 </div>

 When I first started ICS 314, I thought the course would be about building web applications.

 That of course was true.
 It was an integral part of the experience.
 However, I realized that this class wasn't simply to learn how to create these mockup pages but really it's to get you to think like a software engineer.
 Understanding what to build and deciding how to get there in a systematic way are things outside a screen, but skills inside the field of software engineering.

 The start of the semester I was definitely in the headspace where I thought the syntax and tech stack being used was the most important thing to learn.
 Now that I've shifted my mindset to focusing more on the processes and practices of being a software engineer, the topics of the class feels a lot more digestable.
 I have noticed that building projects also tend feel more cohesive and I'm able to recognize patterns from other projects in the past.
-The syntax, the languages are all definitely needed tools, but to implement them is the most important thing.
-There are a few specific lessons I've learned in this class that I thought really emphasized these thoughts.
+Skills in coding is definitely a needed tool to have, but to implement them was in my opinion, the main focus of this course.
+There are a few specific lessons I've learned that I thought really emphasized these points.
 The two includes design patterns and ethics.
-These are practices away from coding, and truly delves into things outside of just a classroom.
+These are lessons in practices away from coding, and truly delves into things outside of just a classroom.

 <div style="margin-top:20px;"></div>
 ### Design Patterns
 <div style="margin-top:20px;"></div>

 The first concept that stood out to me was Design Patterns.

 These are essentially designing reusable solutions to common problems in software design.
 Rather than reinventing the wheel every time a problem comes up, design patterns provide proven approaches that make systems more organized and maintainable.

 Having structure and purpose in the way you build, makes it not only easier to add new features without accidentally breaking unrelated parts of the application, but it makes providing simple direction a lot more easy.
 Design Patterns are like the architects of building a road, and coding is the cement being used.
 Oftentimes you'll have a similar blueprint for different projects.
 The cement might be different, but the design process remains the same.